Poisons In Common Foods - EAT LOCAL & ORGANIC

 Click here to discover The Strange Reason Diet Soda Makes You Fat.

-Although the FDA has
+WHAT YOU NEED TO KNOW: Although the FDA has

 approved it for use in most foods, many health and industry insiders claim that